ArctosDB/documentation-wiki/_documentation/permits.markdown

 `Permit .
 Issued_Date DATE(7) null`

-The day the permit was issued.
-This is an Oracle DATE datatype, not ISO8601; only day-precision is allowed.
+The day the permit was issued, or the first day that it is valid.
+This is a DATE datatype, not ISO8601; only day-precision is allowed.

 ## Expiration Date